 - Chevron B18C [18.A.71.1] (Bob Armstrong): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1972, the second round of the British series.
 Eden retired from driving shortly after and recruited Cyd Williams to drive the car.
 Williams won seven championship rounds and finished second in the championship.
 Eden order Ensigns for 1972 but cancelled the order and bought March 722s, Williams continued to drive the Chrevron until his 722 arrived and won three of the first six rounds of the series.
 The car was later displayed at the London Racing Car show, where it was bought by Canadian Bob Armstrong (Winnipeg, Manitoba) for the Canadian Formula B series in 1973.
 Armstrong appeared in the early rounds of the series but made little impact and wasn't seen after June.
 Subsequent history unknown.

-- March 73B (Richard Paul): Richard Paul (North Hollywood, CA) had what was reported to be a new March 732 for Formula B in 1973.
-That is likely to mean a March 73B, as that was how the 73B was marketed to Formula B drivers.
-He first raced it at the Phoenix SCCA National in February 1973 and ran as #48, sponsored by Fire Suppression Inc. Paul retained the car for 1974, when it was usually described as a 74B, but wrapped it around a lamppost in practice for the St Johns Formula Atlantic race in July 1974.
+- March 73B (Richard Paul): New to Richard Paul (North Hollywood, CA), and first raced it at the Phoenix SCCA National in February 1973 where it was entered as #48, sponsored by Fire Suppression Inc. Pual crashed heavily at Trois-Rivières in September.
+Paul retained the car for 1974, when it was usually described as a 74B, but wrapped it around a lamppost in practice for the St Johns Formula Atlantic race in July 1974.
 The car was rebuilt but may have used an older 722 monocoque.
 Paul entered it as a 742 in races in early 1975.
 Subsequent history unknown.